jeremeamia/iter8/README.md

 sources for ideas.

-Finally, I've also taken ideas from the [Laravel Collections][laravel] library, and though I also have similar functions, my implementations very greatly as they are founded upon generators, not arrays.
+Finally, I've also taken ideas from the [Laravel Collections][laravel] library, and though I also have similar functions, my implementations vary greatly as they are founded upon generators, not arrays.
 This means that random array access of values in Iter8 collections is not supported.

 [iter]: https://github.com/nikic/iter